La Haye Sainte: French attacks

 At 13:00, the French Grand Battery of heavy artillery opened fire before d'Erlon's Corps (54th and 55th Ligne) marched forward in columns.
 The French managed to surround La Haye Sainte and despite taking heavy casualties from the garrison, they attacked the centre left of Wellington's line.
 As the centre began to give way and La Haye Sainte became vulnerable, Picton's division was sent to plug the gap.
 As the French were beaten back from La Haye Sainte, the heavy cavalry brigades under Somerset and Ponsonby attacked.
 This action relieved the pressure on the fortress farm.

 At 15:00, Napoleon ordered Marshal Ney to capture La Haye Sainte.
 While Ney was engaged in the glorious but futile 8,000-man cavalry attack, unsupported by infantry or cannon, on Allied squares on the Brussels side of the ridge, he failed to take La Haye Sainte.
+During the battle, the KGL were supported by the 1/2 Nassau Regiment and the light company of the 5th Line Battalion KGL.

 At 17:30, Napoleon re-issued orders for Ney to take La Haye Sainte.
 The French had worked up close to the buildings by this time.

 French capture and final assault

 At 18:00 Marshal Ney, heavily supported by artillery and some cavalry, took personal command of an infantry regiment (13th Legere) and a company of engineers and captured La Haye Sainte with a furious assault.
 "The light battalion of the German Legion, which occupied it, had expended all its ammunition" and had to retreat.

-Allied forces were unable to counterattack immediately as they were in squares over the ridge.
-The French brought up guns to fire from its cover.
-Riflemen of the 1/95 in the "sand pit" to the east of the farm picked off all the gunners, so the guns were ineffective.

 At 19:00, thanks to the French garrison in La Haye Sainte, the Imperial Guard was able to climb the escarpment and attack the Allies on the Brussels side of the ridge.
 This final attack was beaten back and became a rout around 20:10 as the French forces realised that with the arrival of the Prussians from the east, they were beaten.
 During the French retreat, La Haye Sainte was recaptured by the Allies, some time before 21:00, when Blücher met Wellington at La Belle Alliance.

 Modern La Haye Sainte

-Today, La Haye Sainte is privately owned as a family home.
-On the walls are memorials to the KGL and the French.
+La Haye Sainte has changed very little since the Battle of Waterloo.
+Today it is privately owned.
+On the walls are memorials to the King's German Legion and the French.
 Opposite the house is a monument for the officers and the soldiers of the KGL.